1011: Horrors of Spider Island

 The Indigo Girls are a folk rock duo, one of the staples of the Lilith Fair in the 1990s.
 They have long been active in the LGBT movement.

-Standup comedian Marty Allen is half of the comedy team Allen and Rossi, which was popular in the 1950s and 1960s.
+“Hello dere!” was the catchphrase of standup comedian Marty Allen, half of the comedy team Allen and Rossi, which was popular in the 1950s and 1960s.
 They were a particular favorite on the Ed Sullivan Show, appearing more than forty times.
+Allen, and his catchphrase, also had a successful solo career, mostly on TV.

 Pat Nixon gets down at the White House.